Basic Installation

 pip install smartsim

-If you would like SmartSim to also install Machine Learning libraries that
+If you would like SmartSim to also install python machine learning libraries

 # For bash